dilatuanaucar/Visual-Eye-Assistant-For-Blind-People/README.md

     }
 }

-Konuşma tanıma
-Bir aktivitenin içinde:
-try {
+Konuşma tanıma bir activity'nin içinde: try {
     // you must have android.permission.RECORD_AUDIO granted at this point Speech.getInstance().startListening(new SpeechDelegate() {